Painters and Decorators in Crystal Palace (SE19, SE20)

 Crystal Palace straddles the Bromley and Lambeth borough boundary — the line runs roughly along Anerley Hill — and the council you're under affects what you can do for paint changes in conservation areas.
 We check the property address against both planning portals before quoting any exterior work.
 The hillside also matters for scaffolding: most Crystal Palace streets have a noticeable gradient, and standard scaffold towers don't sit level on the steeper sections.
 We use stepped scaffolding or adjustable-leg scaffold for those streets, which adds half a day to setup but stops the equipment from racking.

-What Crystal Palace properties need from a paint job
+What Crystal Palace's Victorian and Edwardian properties need from a paint job

 Painting & Decorating in Crystal Palace: What's Included